 Socrates' account of an ideal city in the Republic is this counternarrative.
-Begun in Book 2 immediately after Adeimantus' speech, and presented directly to Adeimantus in Book 4 as "your city" ($\sigma \alpha \dots \dot{\eta} \pi \dot{\alpha} \lambda \alpha$, 427c6-d1), the account puts forward a defense of justice that is deeply attentive to the sources of influence in our lives, where the world outside us and the world within are mutually constituted.
+Begun in Book 2 immediately after Adeimantus' speech, and presented directly to Adeimantus in Book 4 as "your city" (σ oi ... $\dot{\eta}$ π o $\dot{\lambda}$ ic, 427c6-d1), the account puts forward a defense of justice that is deeply attentive to the sources of influence in our lives, where the world outside us and the world within are mutually constituted.
 Composed of three disparate parts and governed by a group of guardians responsible for the good of the whole, the just city turns on a radically new yet compelling notion of power.
 According to this account, true political power-the kind that entitles the guardian class to rule-requires the formation of a guardian within the soul.
 We will explore the details of this account more fully in Section 4 of this paper.
 But before that, it will be worth considering the significance of Adeimantus' contribution to the argument of the Republic from another direction: if it were only Glaucon's challenge that Socrates needed to address in Book 2, how would the argument of the dialogue look different?
-I'll claim in the next section of this paper that nothing in Glaucon's challenge, in fact, requires an analysis of the ideal city.
+I shall argue in the following section of this paper that nothing in Glaucon's challenge, in fact, requires an analysis of the ideal city.
 The substance of both the political project of the Republic and the city/soul analogy itself consists primarily in how they respond to Adeimantus' challenge.